alercah/rado/lang.md

 is used, it can refer to any name declared in the same or an enclosing scope (even if it is declared after the point of use).
 Names in other scopes can be referred to with a dot syntax `Outer.Inner`; dot syntax is also used to refer to values on items.
-A prefixed dot (as in `.Global`) refers to the outermost module.

 Conditional blocks also introduce scopes, however, they are anonymous so they cannot be referred to from outside.

 Almost all names are declared in the innermost scope in which they appear.
 Name shadowing is not permitted; a declaration cannot use the same name as something else in the same or an enclosing scope.
-Tag declarations, however, are global and consequently a tag's name cannot be reused for anything else.
+This means that absolute paths are not required.

 ## General Syntax